VanshikaSingh/YelpCamp/README.md

 - Changed comment post and put routes to redirect back to single campground show page

-- Used Google Fonts and Font Awesome instead default fonts
+- Used Google Fonts and Font Awesome instead of default fonts

 - Used momentJS to show post and comment creation and update timestamp